-I don’t think you would have faced any problems while following me as there are 3 easy steps which requires neither an exceptional knowledge nor any coding skills.
+You shouldn’t have faced any problems while following me as there are 3 easy steps that require neither an exceptional knowledge nor any coding skills.

 Many top influences who are using AMP have disabled it as they quickly noticed the decrease in their revenue and engagement.

-Google AMP was ask open source project lanced back in 2016 and it was speculated that it will help to overcome the problems with slow loading webpages on mobile devices.
-The project is appreciable but a lot of compatibility issues arises due to conflicts with thousands of plugins available in WordPress repo.
+Google AMP was an open-source project lanced back in 2016 and it was speculated that it will help to overcome the problems with slow loading web pages on mobile devices.
+The project is appreciable but a lot of compatibility issues arise due to conflicts with thousands of plugins available in the WordPress repo.

-This was the easiest way i discovered and used it my self.
-I was quite Skeptical when i first tried this method my own blog but i am very lucky that it worked perfectly.
+This was the easiest way I discovered and used it myself.
+I was quite skeptical when I first tried this method on my own blog but I am very lucky that it worked perfectly.